GhostInTheSteiner/Composition-Compass-Legacy/README.md

 &nbsp;

-3. Edit configuration ("config.ini").
+3. Open configuration ("config.ini").
 For a detailed explanation see "CONFIGURATION" section.

     3.1 Add a Last.fm API key